GongT/baobao/standalone/unipm/docs/unipm.api.md

     // (undocumented)
     YARN = 3
 }

+// Warning: (ae-missing-release-tag) "reformatPackageJson" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function reformatPackageJson({ ...packageJson }: any): typeof packageJson;

 // Warning: (ae-missing-release-tag) "resolveLatestVersionOnNpm" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //